bUgDrOiiD/facetec-test/readme.md

 - Twig template that lists existing users in BD.
 - Twig template that allows the creation of new users.
 - Application of the FacetecString constraint in the user name field on the User entity.
-- Unit tests for the FacetecString constraint, to run:
+- Unit tests for the FacetecString constraint, you can run them:

 ```
 php bin/phpunit tests/Validator